-Overall Performance Statistics: A total of 31 R.R.A examinations were administered.
-Of these, 23 were first-time candidates.
-14 of the 23 first-time candidates passed, for a first-time pass rate of 60.9% for the year.
-More detailed score information for these first-time candidates is in Table 3.
+Overall Performance Statistics: A total of 20 R.R.A examinations were administered.
+Of these, 18 were first-time candidates.
+17 of the 18 first-time candidates passed, for a first-time pass rate of 94.4% for the year.
+More detailed score information for these first-time candidates is in Table 3

-School Performance: The 23 first-time candidates represented six R.R.A. educational programs.
-The number of graduates from each program varied with the programs having between one and nine total graduates.
-For these programs, the mean scaled scores ranged from 73.0 to 83.8.
+School Performance: The 18 first-time candidates represented six R.R.A. educational programs.
+The number of graduates from each program varied with the programs having between one and six total graduates.
+For these programs, the mean scaled scores ranged from 78.0 to 86.5.
 The number of candidates and programs at this point in time is too small for these data to be described in further detail.

-Score Trends: The ARRT routinely monitors exam statistics over time for all of its certification programs.
+Score Trends: The ARRT routinely monitors exam statistics over time for all its certification programs.
 Recent available data are summarized in Table 4.
-While the overall exam performance was somewhat lower in 2020 than in recent years, the results are encouraging because they indicate that mean scores have generally been relatively stable over the course of the past several years when taking into account both administrations together.
+Candidate performance was higher in 2021 than recent years, but this type of variance is expected for a low volume exam; overall performance is not trending in a particular direction.